Abisha99/Abisha99/README.md

 ## My Field of Interest
 👨‍💻 Cyber Security and Web Development
 ## What I’m doing
-📚 I am currently exproling different fields of IT
+📚 I am currently exploring different fields of IT
 ## Connect with Me
 📧 Email: dhakalabisha99@gmail.com
 💼 LinkedIn:https://www.linkedin.com/in/abisha-dhakal-83872a314/